 In family court, the judge will determine how much child support is appropriate based on California state law, which looks at the income of both parents and the percentage of time the children are with each parent.
 A child support order can be temporary during the course of a divorce, or it can be permanent after a marriage ends.

 Modifying an Existing Order for Child Support

-You may already be receiving child support in San Francisco, but what happens if something in one of the parents' lives changes and the current support amount isn't working out anymore?
+You may already be receiving child support in Marin County, but what happens if something in one of the parents' lives changes and the current support amount isn't working out anymore?
 Examples of this would be if your custody arrangement changed and you now have sole legal and physical custody, or if your ex-husband was laid off and no longer has a reliable source of income.

 Change happens regularly in life.
 The younger your children are, the greater the chance that changing circumstances will require a modification in child support at some point before they are of legal age.
 The main reasons a modification might be requested include:

 - One or both of the parents are earning a lot more, or a lot less money (this does not apply if a parent quit his or her job)

 - The child custody agreement has changed in some way